Recovery Is Just the Beginning

 As we enter 2021, I want to share a few additional thoughts about our experiences and our future priorities.

 The tornadoes on March 3 changed 2020 for many people and businesses.
-We are fortunate to have Catholic Charities Family Resource Center at McGruder, where we provided coordinated resources to North Nashville as well as a much-needed base for other community partners.
+We are fortunate to have Catholic Charities at C. E. McGruder, where we provided coordinated resources to North Nashville as well as a much-needed base for other community partners.

 In mid-March, we began work to distribute $1.5 million from the Nashville Covid-19 Response Fund as well as CARES Act funding.